- Brands across industries saw a rise in engagement in the midst of COVID-19.

 Hunkering down is giving people the chance to make their dream home a reality.
 From painting bathrooms and building fences to cleaning closets and organizing drawers, consumers are using this time to conquer their to-do lists and it’s paying off for brands in the home industry.

-Home brands saw an +11.27% rise in engagement in March 2020 compared to February 2020.
-And the home industry is the only industry that also saw an increase in average growth rate.
-Home brands had a +14.3% increase in audience growth in March compared to the month prior.
+Home brands saw an +17.33% rise in engagement in April 2020 compared to February 2020.
+At the same time, home brands also saw their online communities expand, with a +25.0% increase in average growth rate.

 Ecommerce furnisher Wayfair never shies away from showcasing its customers’ latest kitchen makeovers and tablescapes.
 The brand is using this time to offer up the best WFH set ups, playroom spaces, and organization hacks.
 Wayfair is leaning into its community more than ever to inspire them to take on their own DIY projects.
 Known for its plush sheets and cozy towels, Brooklinen is putting its community before commerce on Instagram.
 The brand is partnering up with its network of influencers to create a digital world rooted in wellness and relaxation.

 With consumers buying their favorite beauty products online, and turning to new brands to fill changing product needs, the beauty industry is making the most of the shift in retail.
 For instance, hair clipper sales rose +166% over last year’s sales and hair dye sales increased +23%.

 As consumers invest in their grooming and beauty routines, brands are seeing engagement rates rise.
 Across the top beauty brands on Instagram, engagement increased +8.0% in April 2020 compared to February 2020.
 As online channels continue to be a top traffic referrer, beauty brands in the Dash Hudson fam saw their average daily LikeShop clicks surge +55.48% in April 2020 compared to February 2020.